Blog post

 6. Having a fully integrated accounting system

-This results in way less time spent on manual input (of invoices for example), lower accounting fees from your accountant, less setup changes needed and a better financial overview of your business.
+This results in way less time spent on manual input (of invoices for example), lower accounting fees from your accountant, fewer setup changes needed and a better financial overview of your business.

 7. A fully functional warehouse management system